 Museums Welcome History Detectives

-This winter, don your detective hat and explore the fascinating and fun collections at Minnesota’s history museums.
+Don your detective hat and explore the fascinating and fun collections at Minnesota’s history museums.
 Unravel the stories behind intriguing artifacts and learn more about Minnesota’s past.
-Most venues are open year-round, but many have special winter holiday hours.
-Check out the sites featured here, and explore more history museums statewide at exploreminnesota.com/museums.
+Most venues are open year-round.
+Check out the sites featured here, and explore more history museums statewide.

 Largest Minnesota History Exhibit